Jaxion08/credit-risk-classification/report.md

   * Precision for healthy loan predictions is 1.00, this means that almost everything predicted to be healthy was healthy.
   * Precision for high-risk predictions is 0.84, meaning 16% of the loans predicted to be high-risk were actually healthy.
   * Recall for healthy loans is 0.99, so the model correctly identified 99% of the healthy loans.
-  * Recall for high-risk loans is 0.99, which means 1% of what the model identified as healthy loans were high-risk loans
+  * Recall for high-risk loans is 0.99, which means out of all the high risk loans, 1% were predicted to be healthy.

 ## Summary